sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

 specify the name of the collection and each iteration of the task would add a new item to it.

-We'll need to modify that workflow to ask them whether they want to continue shopping and maintain their product selections in a collection.
+Since we can't know in advance how many products the order, we'll need to modify that workflow to ask them whether they want to continue shopping and maintain their product selections in a collection.

 .. figure:: figures/call_activity_multi.png
    :scale: 30%